Janney coupler: Janney Type E

 Janney Type E double-shelf couplers are yet another variety, typical on North American hazardous material tank cars.
+The Janney coupler is commonly used on railway couplings, as it is strong and locks automatically.
+Janney coupler was patented by Eli Janney after the US Civil War.
+The Janney interlocking coupling system is much safer than the links before it.
+The Janney coupler best resembles two human hands.

 Gooseneck coupler

 With gooseneck couplers or offset shank couplers, the horizontal centerline of the coupler head is above the horizontal centerline of the coupler shank, or shaft, and the draw gear.
 This arrangement is designed for use with low-floor freight cars, to lift the coupler head high enough to match the couplers on other rolling stock.
 The large bogie boxvans for car parts, used on the Victorian Railways, were fitted with gooseneck couplers for that reason.

 Henricot coupler

-The Henricot coupler is a variation on the Janney coupler, introduced by Belgian engineer and entrepreneur Émile Henricot of Court-Saint-Étienne.
-It is used on certain EMUs of the Belgian State Railways, including the NMBS/SNCB class 75.
+The Henricot coupler, a variation on the Janney coupler, was introduced by Belgian engineer and entrepreneur Émile Henricot of Court-Saint-Étienne.
+It is used on certain electric multiple units of the Belgian State Railways, including the NMBS/SNCB class 75.

-History
+Development of the knuckle coupler

 Janney was a dry goods clerk and former Confederate Army officer from Alexandria, Virginia, who used his lunch hours to whittle from wood an alternative to the link and pin coupler.
 The term Buckeye comes from the nickname of the US state of Ohio, the "Buckeye state" and the Ohio Brass Company which originally marketed the coupling.

 In 1893, satisfied that an automatic coupler could meet the demands of commercial railroad operations and, at the same time, be manipulated safely, the US Congress passed the Safety Appliance Act.
 Its success in promoting switch-yard safety was stunning.
 Between 1877 and 1887, approximately 38% of all railworker accidents involved coupling.
 That percentage fell as the railroads began to replace link and pin couplers with automatic couplers.
 By 1902, only two years after the SAA's effective date, coupling accidents constituted only 4% of all employee accidents.
-Coupler-related accidents dropped from nearly 11,000 in 1892 to just over 2,000 in 1902, even though the number of railroad employees steadily increased during that decade.
+Coupler-related accidents dropped from 11,710 in 1893 to 2,256 in 1902, even though the number of railroad employees steadily increased during that decade.

 When the Janney coupling was chosen to be the American standard, there were 8,000 patented alternatives to choose from.
 The only significant disadvantage of using the AAR (Janney) design is that sometimes the drawheads need to be manually aligned.

 During the transition period from link-and-pin couplers, knuckle couplers on many locomotives had a horizontal gap and a vertical hole in the knuckle itself to accommodate, respectively, a link and a pin, to enable it to couple to vehicles which were still equipped with the older link-and-pin couplers.